 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Before taking rizatriptan, tell your doctor or pharmacist if you are allergic to it; or to other triptan migraine drugs; or if you have any other allergies.
+PRECAUTIONS: Before using rizatriptan, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.